-The program also provides the most variety of services in one location, including child care, special education, occupational therapy, speech and language therapy, autism program, behavioral support program, targeted case management, and caregiver education series.
+The program also provides the most variety of services in one location, including childcare, special education, occupational therapy, speech and language therapy, autism program, behavioral support program, targeted case management, and caregiver education series.

-The Children’s Center in Augusta is an inclusive child care and preschool education setting.
+The Children’s Center in Augusta is an inclusive childcare and preschool education setting.
 The child care rooms embed preschool programming throughout the day.
-Each classroom focuses upon all areas of development: cognitive, language, communication, fine and large motor, activities of daily living, emotional growth, and sensory play.
+Each classroom focuses on the development of cognitive, language, communication, fine and large motor, activities of daily living, emotional growth, and sensory play.

-Child Care hours are: Monday through Friday 7:30 a.m. to 5:00 p.m.
+Childcare hours are Monday through Friday from 7:30 a.m. to 5:00 p.m.

-Specialized Service hours are: Monday through Friday 8:30 a.m. to 11:30 a.m. & 12:30 p.m. to 3:30 p.m.
+Specialized Service hours are Monday through Friday from 8:30 a.m. to 11:30 a.m. and 12:30 p.m. to 3:30 p.m.